 - It is best to try a few different nipples to see which one your baby likes the best.
 Choose a bottle nipple that most looks like your own nipple. - Bottle nipples are labeled according to flow, shape, texture and length.

-o Flow - bottle nipples are labeled as slow, medium or fast flow.
-Newborns may handle a slow rate better, but as they grow, may prefer a faster rate.
+or fast flow.
+Newborns may handle a slow rate better. but as they grow, may prefer a faster rate.
+Shape - find a nipple that is wider at the bottom.